BrooklynGamery/gdocexpo/games/content.markdown

 {% if site.data.games.size > 0 %}

 Our arcade will host a variety of games from around the world.
 Below are {{site.data.games.size}} of the confirmed games you will be able to play when you attend the expo.
+More games are still being announced!

   <ul class="list-unstyled">